pdwaggoner/pdwaggoner.github.io/Research.md

 ### Manuscripts Under Review

-* Tidy Tools for Visualizing Mixture Models (with Fong Chan and Lu Zhang)

 * The Role of Personality in Trust in Public Policy Automation (with Ryan Kennedy)

 * Applying Regularization to Sort Between Theoretical Claims (with Joanna Schroeder)